noahswa/TBD-To-be-detected/README.md

 ## Positive Impact

-If successful, this project could inform the design of low-cost driver monitoring systems that detect distraction early and support safer driving.
-More broadly, it explores how interpretable computer vision tools can contribute to reducing preventable accidents caused by inattention.
+If successful, this project could help design low-cost driver monitoring systems that detect distraction early and support safer driving.
+It also looks at how clear computer vision tools can help reduce preventable accidents caused by inattention.

 ## Team